 The developed statement of @Matthew 18: 15 - 17, though often cited, does not seem to touch the matter.
-It is a question of wrong done to a brother; and it is never said, concerning the one who has done the wrong, that the church is to put him out; but, &#8220;Let him be unto *thee* as an heathen man and a publican.&#8221; This may have to be the case, as to the church subsequently, but it is not its character here; it is simply, &#8220;Let him be unto *thee&#8221;* etc.&#8212;have nothing more to do with him.
-It supposes a case of wrong done to an individual, as in the trespass-offering, where it is said, &#8220;If a soul sin, and commit a trespass against the Lord, and lie unto his neighbour,&#8221;
+It is a question of wrong done to a brother; and it is never said, concerning the one who has done the wrong, that the church is to put him out; but, "Let him be unto thee as an heathen man and a publican".
+This may have to be the case, as to the church subsequently, but it is not its character here; it is simply, "Let him be unto *thee*", etc. -- have nothing more to do with him.
+It supposes a case of wrong done to an individual, as in the trespass-offering, where it is said, "If a soul sin, and commit a trespass against the Lord, and lie unto his neighbour",

 {340}

-etc.| There is the sovereignty of grace to forgive, even to the &#8220;seventy times seven&#8221;; but &#8220;thou shalt in anywise rebuke thy neighbour, and not surfer sin upon him.&#8221; An individual has wronged me: how am I to act?
-I go not to the Father&#8217;s discipline, nor to the Son&#8217;s discipline over His own house; but, acting towards him in the love of the brotherhood, I go and say, &#8220;Brother, thou hast done me wrong,&#8221; etc. There is, first of all, this remonstrance in righteousness; yet the path is such that it may not get out of the scope of grace.
-Having done this, if he will not hear me, I take with me one or two more, &#8220;that in the mouth of two or three witnesses,&#8221; etc. If that fails, I then tell it to the whole assembly.
-If he refuse to hear the church, &#8220;Let him be unto thee,&#8221; etc. The thing prescribed is a course of *individual conduct,* and the result, *individual position* towards another.
+etc¦.
+There is the sovereignty of grace to forgive, even to the "seventy times seven"; but "thou shalt in anywise rebuke thy neighbour, and not suffer sin upon him".
+An individual has wronged me: how am I to act?
+I go not to the Father's discipline, nor to the Son's discipline over His own house; but, acting towards him in the love of the brotherhood, I go and say, "Brother, thou hast done me wrong", etc. There is, first of all, this remonstrance in righteousness; yet the path is such that it may not get out of the scope of grace.
+Having done this, if he will not hear me, I take with me one or two more, "that in the mouth of two or three witnesses", etc. If that fails, I then tell it to the whole assembly.
+If he refuse to hear the church, "Let him be unto thee", etc. The thing prescribed is a course of individual conduct, and the result, individual position towards another.
 It may come to a case of church discipline, but not necessarily.
 I go hoping to gain my brother to repentance, to replace him in his right relation in fellowship with myself and God (where there is failure in brotherly love, it necessarily affects communion with the Father): if my brother is gained, it goes no farther; it ought never to pass my lips; the church knows nothing of it, or any other creature, but we two.
 If there is failure, I act to restore him in fellowship to all.

 As to the discipline of the Father, there is a great deal more of individual prerogative of grace in this.
 I doubt whether it comes under the care of a body of Christians at all; it is the exercise of individual care.
 I do not see that the church stands in the place of the Father.
 The idea of superiority is true in a certain sense; there is difference of grace as well as of gift.
 If I have more holiness, I must go and restore my brother, @Galatians 6: 1.
 But then this individual action in grace is not church discipline.
 It is most important to keep these things clear and distinct, so that, while one is quite ready to be subject to the two or three, individual energy should not be at all restrained, but remain clear and untouched.
 The Holy Ghost must have all His liberty.
 I could suppose a case where an individual had to go and rebuke all round, as Timothy,